Can Tyvek Be Used On Interior Walls? (Solved)

 Should Tyvek Be Used on Interior Walls?

 According to Dupont, the manufacturer of Tyvek, this house wrap should not be used on interior walls.
-Tyvek is designed specifically for use behind exterior walls.
+Tyvek is explicitly designed for use behind exterior walls.

-Regarding building materials, it’s always advisable to stick to the manufacturer’s instructions.
+Sticking to the manufacturer’s instructions regarding building materials is always advisable.
 If you consider using Tyvek on the interior walls, you must comply with the manufacturer’s instructions.

 What are the Risks of Using Tyvek on Interior Walls?

-The biggest risk of using Tyvek on interior walls is that it can lead to mold issues.
-I know you are wondering how that is possible, considering Tyvek creates a permeable barrier that allows vapor to pass through.
+The most significant risk of using Tyvek on interior walls is that it can lead to mold issues.
+You are wondering how that is possible, considering Tyvek creates a permeable barrier that allows vapor to pass through.
 Here is an in-depth explanation of what will happen when you use Tyvek on interior walls.

 First, you have to understand how Tyvek works.
 When installed as a house wrap, Tyvek prevents water in liquid form from passing through the surface.
 However, it also allows moisture to be dissipated from the walls, thus allowing the building to breathe.